Daily Jobs › Project Management

 The most crucial factor is typically the one that contributes the most to the overall problem or issue.
 In most cases, this will probably be quite obvious.
 However, sometimes it may take time to determine which factor has caused the issue.
 In these cases, you can use the Pareto principle to help guide your analysis.
 The principle states that for most events, approximately 80% of the effects come from just 20% of the causes.
 This means that for many problems, most of the impact comes from a small number of contributing factors.

 Pareto charts are favored by many because problems are ranked in severity order, meaning it’s clear to all involved which issues need tackling first.
 Plus, these charts often provide a more complete explanation of a problem than other root cause analysis approaches.
 However, Pareto charts need good data to be effective.
-For this reason, they may not be suitable for teams that cannot access the data they require.

 Failure Mode and Effect Analysis